SatoshiHouse/Guesthouse-projects/README.md

 Areas we like to support development in

 Bitcoin

-Fungibility, Scaling, Privacy, Security
-Protocol development
-Application development
-Wallet development
-UX for merchants and users
-Lightning Network
-Better options for custodial services
-Key storage
-Mass adoption
-Code review
-Mining decentralization
-Micro-payments
+Fungibility, Scaling, Privacy, Security, Protocol development, Application development, Wallet development, UX for merchants and users, Lightning Network, Better options for custodial services, Key storage, Mass adoption, Code review, Mining decentralization, Micro-payments.

 Transactions via different media

-Radio
-Satellite
-Phone line
-USB/Bluetooth
+Radio, Satellite, Phone line, USB/Bluetooth.

 Potential use of second layers solutions

-Government spending/budget
+Government spending/budget, Voting.
-Voting

 Open Source / Decentralization

-ISP
-Freedom of speech
-Phone service providers
-VPN
-Hardware development
-Mesh networks
-Tor network
+ISP, Freedom of speech, Phone service providers, VPN, Hardware development, Mesh networks, Tor network.

 Cypherpunk movement

 Or any other technology that looks like it could seriously disrupt the current status quo for the better – we’d love to hear about your project, please drop us a line.